2018 Nouakchott regional election

-Regional elections were held on 1 September 2022, with a second round on 15 September 2022, to elect the 37 members of the newly-formed Regional Council of Nouakchott, created after the 2017 Mauritanian constitutional referendum in replacement of the Senate and the Urban Community of Nouakchott.
+Regional elections were held on 1 September 2018, with a second round on 15 September 2018, to elect the 37 members of the newly-formed Regional Council of Nouakchott, created after the 2017 Mauritanian constitutional referendum in replacement of the Senate and the Urban Community of Nouakchott.
+They were part of the 2018 Mauritanian regional elections.

 Ex-mayor of Tevragh-Zeina Fatimetou Mint Abdel Malick, running for the ruling party Union for the Republic won a narrow majority on the second round against Mohamed Jamil Ould Mansour, the opposition-backed candidate and previous leader of the Islamist Tewassoul party.

 Background

 Mint Abdel Malick was first presented as candidate of the Union for the Republic on 8 July 2018 together with the rest of candidates to head the regional councils of the country.

 Election system

 Regional councils in Mauritania are elected using the proportional representation system of the largest remainder method with two rounds.
 In the first round, voters choose from one of several lists running.
 If one list obtains an absolute majority of votes, the council seats would be then distributed proportionally.
 If not, a second round must be held between the two largest lists.
 The president of the Regional Council is elected by the Regional Council from one of their members.